cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 ## **What will students learn in your course?**

 -   Knowledge and skills in compute, networking, storage, and database AWS services as well as AWS deployment and management services.
--   Knowledge and skills in deploying, managing, and operating workloads on AWS as well as implementing security controls and compliance requirements.
+-   Deploying, managing, and operating workloads on AWS as well as implementing security controls and compliance requirements.
 -   Knowledge and skills in using the AWS Management Console and the AWS Command Line Interface (CLI)Understanding of the AWS Well-Architected Framework, AWS networking, security services, and the AWS global infrastructure.
 -   Ability to identify which AWS services meet a given technical requirement and to define technical requirements for an AWS-based application.

+## **Carrer Benefits:**

+-   Become Eligible for Professional in Cloud Computing Jobs demanding background
+-   Fill the void of thousands of untapped High-Paying Jobs in Cloud Computing Industry
+-   Get Promoted in current profile with most in-demand skill
+-   Distinguish your profile from peers during Job Interviews
+-   Improve CV & LinkedIn Profile with professional development

-**Enroll today to reserve your desk in Cloud Computing World.**
+## *Enroll today to reserve your desk in Cloud Computing World.**

 ## **Syllabus:**